m-mango/bavarian-forest-visitor-monitoring-dssgx-24/README.md

 ```
 bavarian-forest-visitor-monitoring-dssgx-24/

+|
+├── .streamlit/             # Contains the configurations for the Streamlit Dashboard
 │
-├── assets/                 # Contains images and other assets for the README
+├── docs/                   # Contains the technical documentation
 │
-├── data/                   # Contains the data used in the project
+├── notebooks/              # Contains the code notebooks developed during exploration and experimentation of the project
 │
-├── docs/                   # Contains the technical documentation
+├── src/                    # Contains the source code for the prediction pipeline and the Streamlit Dasbhoard
 │
-├── notebooks/              # Contains the notebooks for the data pipeline and predictive model
+├── pages/                  # Contains the code for the additional pages for the multi-page Streamlit dashboard
 │
-├── src/                    # Contains the source code for the data pipeline and predictive model
+├── .gitignore              # Defines the files that are not being tracked with Git
 │
-├── pages/                  # Contains the additional pages for the streamlit dashboard
+└── Dashboard.py            # Contains the code for the Homepage of the Streamlit dashboard
 │
-├── Makefile                # Contains the commands to run the code
+└── Dockerfile              # Contains the instructions in order to build and run the Docker container
 │
+├── Makefile                # Contains the Docker commands to run the code
+│
 ├── README.md               # Contains the information about the project
 │
-├── requirements.txt        # Contains the dependencies of the project
+└── docs-requirements.txt   # Contains the dependencies for building the technical documentationlocally
 │
+└── mkdocs.yml              # Contains the configurations for the technical documentation with Mkdocs
+│
+└── notebooks-requirements.txt  # Contains the dependencies for running the code notebooks
+│
-└── Dashboard.py            # Contains the code for the calling the predictive model and the streamlit dashboard
+├── requirements.txt        # Contains the dependencies for running the Streamlit dashboard application

 ```

 ## Technical Documentation 📚